jjbhatt/Angular/AngularCrud/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
 This includes basic CRUD operation by consuming the ASP.NET Web API.

+# Note
+ You may need to encompass node_modules to this project in order to run.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.